ktran0918/portfolio/README.md

 # Khoa Tran's Web Portfolio

-My portfolio-styled website that features a resume, blog, and contact form.
-It is built with **React.js** and Express.
+A proof-of-concept personal website that features a resume, blog, and contact form, written in Next.js and React.

 ## Technologies